 Nakhon Ratchasima has at least one pantry in the Mittaphap community in Mueang district.
 It was initiated by community leader Mr. Anuwat Ploedjanthuek after he saw people in the area who had lost their jobs as a result of COVID-19.

-community pantries have also appeared in Surat Thani and Nakhon Si Thammarat.
+Community pantries have also appeared in Surat Thani and Nakhon Si Thammarat.
 Meanwhile, social media users have posted pictures of other roadside pantries in Saraburi, Roi Et and Chiang Mai.
 It is not yet clear how many people have been helped.

 Upon learning about the ‘Pantry of Sharing’, Dr. Taweesilp Visanuyothin, Spokesperson of the Centre for the COVID-19 Situation Administration (CCSA), praised the projects, saying it reflects the kindness, generosity, and hospitality of Thais in general.